 CONFERENCE OBJECTIVES

-The objective of the conference is to open up the discourse on Margolis Method to a number of voices that provide a wide range of artistic, theoretical, and historical perspectives.
+The objective of the conference is to share through discourse and demonstration the practical applications of Margolis Method in class and rehearsal from a number of voices that provide a wide range of artistic and theoretical perspectives.

-To achieve this goal, we welcome proposals for research or reflective papers related to Margolis Method, including aspects of its pedagogical foundations, theoretical tenets, historical narratives, comparative analysis, or case studies in theatre and performance practice and pedagogy.
+To achieve this goal, we welcome proposals for research papers and demonstrations related to case studies of Margolis Method in the classroom and rehearsals.
+These can include aspects of its pedagogical foundations, theoretical tenets, and comparative analysis, in theatre performance practice and pedagogy.

 BRIEF HISTORY